automl/SMAC3/doc/manual.rst

 In this folder you see the following files and directories:
     * **features.txt**:

-     The feature file is contains the features for each instance in a csv-format.
+     The feature file contains the features for each instance in a csv-format.

      +--------------------+--------------------+--------------------+-----+
      |      instance      | name of feature 1  | name of feature 2  | ... |